Deep-MI/Deep-MI.github.io/events/index.md

 ## Overview

 The DeepMI lab is happy to announce a two-day, hands-on, introductory **FastSurfer/FreeSurfer course** focussing on the analysis of structural brain MRI data.

-The course consists of lectures, demonstrations, and practical exercises and will cover a range of topics, such as
+The course consists of lectures, demonstrations, and practical exercises and will cover a range of topics, such as:

 - Advanced deep-learning for image segmentation
 - Organization, processing, and inspection (QC) of brain MRI data
 - Evaluation and interpretation of results
-- Generalized linear models for statistical analysis
+- General linear models for statistical analysis
 - Future directions

 The goal of the course is to equip participants with working knowledge about fundamental concepts in structural neuroimaging analysis, and enable them to conduct analyses of structural imaging data using the [FastSurfer](https://deep-mi.org/research/fastsurfer) and [FreeSurfer](https://surfer.nmr.mgh.harvard.edu) software packages.